sontek/sontek_net/sontek-frontend/posts/2022/learning_spanish.md

 ### Dummy parsing
 What I basically did was `text.split(" ")` and started counting the words.
-This approach was quick and painless but it had a few downs falls.
-Some words *look* the same when in reality they are not and so this meant I'd have to study every meaning of a word even if it was more rare.
+This approach was quick and painless but it had a few downsides.
+Some words *look* the same when in reality they are not and so this meant I would have to study every meaning of a word even if it was more rare.

 An example of this is the word "como", you can say: